-- ☐ Do you understand the costs and resident agreements associated with moving into care? - ☐ How does the home charge for the room you are interested in? - ☐ Can you see a copy of the home's latest Prudential Compliance Statement showing that they have met their obligations to repay lump sum accommodation balances?

-- ☐ Are the fees reasonable and what do they cover?
+- Do you understand the costs and resident agreements associated with moving into care? - How does the Care Community charge for the room you are interested in? - Can you see a copy of the their latest Prudential Compliance Statement showing that they have met their obligations to repay lump sum accommodation balances? - Are the fees reasonable and what do they cover?

-- ☐ If the home has Additional

-Services and/or Extra Services,

-are these services and offerings

-that you value and can afford?

-- ☐ Which services are considered 'standard' and which are considered 'additional'?
+- If the Care Community has Additional Services and/or Extra Services, are these services and offerings that you value and can afford? - Which services are considered 'standard' and which are considered 'additional'?